Winston W. Royce: "Managing the development of large software systems"

-He called them "implementation steps to develop a large computer program for delivery to a customer".
-Royce foresaw a major shortcoming in this methodology, which he described as:
+Calling them "implementation steps to develop a large computer program for delivery to a customer", Royce foresaw a major shortcoming in this methodology:

 The testing phase which occurs at the end of the development cycle is the first event for which timing, storage, input/output transfers, etc., are experienced as distinguished from analyzed.
 These phenomena are not precisely analyzable.
 They are not the solutions to the standard partial differential equations of mathematical physics for instance.
 Yet if these phenomena fail to satisfy the various external constraints, then invariably a major redesign is required.
 A simple octal patch or redo of some isolated code will not fix these kinds of difficulties.
 The required design changes are likely to be so disruptive that the software requirements upon which the design is based and which provides the rationale for everything are violated...

-According to Royce in the process model "the design iterations are never confined to the successive step", and for that model without iteration is "risky and invites failure".
-As alternative Royce proposed a more incremental development, where every next step links back to the step before.
+According to Royce, in the process model, "the design iterations are never confined to the successive step", and that model without iteration is "risky and invites failure".
+As an alternative, Royce proposed a more incremental development, in which every next step links back to the step before.
 The 'classical' waterfall model is figure 2.
-The models get incrementally more refined up to figure 10.
+The models become incrementally more refined up to figure 10.
 Royce says about the figure 4 model:

 I believe the illustrated approach to be fundamentally sound.

 Software system engineering

-In the early 1980s Winston Royce coined the term "software system engineering" (SwSE) at one of the seminars of the Management of Software Acquisition course at the Defense Systems Management College at Fort Belvoir, Va.
+In the early 1980s, Royce coined the term "software system engineering" (SSE) at a seminar for the Management of Software Acquisition course at the Defense Systems Management College in Fort Belvoir, Virginia.

-According to Richard H. Thayer, emeritus professor in software engineering at California State University, Sacramento, software system engineering is concerned with "applying system engineering principles specifically to the development of large, complex software systems provides a powerful tool for process and product management."
+According to Richard H. Thayer, emeritus professor in software engineering at California State University, Sacramento, "applying system engineering principles specifically to the development of large, complex software systems provides a powerful tool for process and product management."
 Software system engineers can take responsibility for the "overall technical management of the system and the verification of the final system products."

-Software Architecture
+Software architecture

-In the 1991 article Software Architecture: Integrating Process and Technology Royce described the connection between architecture and the software development process.
+In the 1991 article: Software Architecture: Integrating Process and Technology, Royce described the connection between architecture and the software development process.
 According to Philippe Kruchten et al. (2006) this article was the first "to position software architecture — in both title and perspective — between technology and process."